ImagingDataCommons/highdicom/docs/usage.rst

                                   algorithm_identification=algo_identifier)]

    # With this information, we can construct a segmentation object straightforwardly
-   # We also need to generate a SOP Instance UID and Series Instance UID, and provide a series number.
+   # We also need to generate a SOP Instance UID and Series Instance UID, and provide a series
+   # number.
+Highdicom will get the rest of the information it needs (such as patient information
+   # and spatial information) from the source datasets directly.
    seg = Segmentation(source_images=datasets,
                       pixel_array=seg_array,
                       segment_descriptions=seg_desc,